BhujayKumarBhatta/ms00/README.md

 The validity period of the token can be set through the settings.ini in future , currently it is fixed as one hour.

 2) receives a token from user , can validate and unencrypt the users information.

+3) maintains a catalog for all the microservies .
+The entry for services , it includes service name , servie account password ( we have to see if this is required at all) , url for the service endpoint.
+   A client can query tokenleader by service name and will thus get the url for the service .

+   For each service end point three url can be registered , one for internal , this is  the default url .
+   External url , when you want to segregate the users network from service network and another is admin network , which can be further separated from the above two network

 token can be used for authenticating an user wiithout the need for user To verify token: